Portioning Food for Dogs and Cats

 While the feeding recommendations found on a bag or can of food are a good starting point, they are not always a hard-and-fast rule.
 Feeding guidelines on commercial “all life-stage” diets are commonly labeled for intact (un-neutered or un-spayed) young, active pets, resulting in excessive calorie intake for spayed/neutered, inactive house pets.
 One can use the feeding guide as a recommendation paired with body condition scoring (5) to help modify the feeding amount to attain the ideal weight for one’s pet.
 A veterinarian can help assign a body condition score to your pet along with teaching you how to evaluate this at home.

 An easy at-home measure of body condition score is to feel for the ribs.
 If you can count them under a thin fat layer on the side of the chest, your pet is in a healthy weight class.
 If the ribs are lost, the pet may be at risk for weight-related diseases.
-In an already overweight pet, it’s recommended to reduce the amount of food fed to at least one third to one half to experience weight loss.
+In an already overweight pet, it’s recommended to reduce the amount of food fed by at least one third to one half to experience weight loss.
 This weight loss should occur gradually over a span of months; your pet didn’t gain weight overnight, and slow and consistent is preferred to a crash diet.
 Your veterinarian also can calculate your pet’s resting metabolic rate and create a custom feeding plan based on your preferred diet and individual goals for your pet.